H-Loughrey/Macros-for-Connexion-Client/README.md

-# Macros for Connexion Client
+# Macros for Connexion Client (v.
+3.0)
-Macros for use in Connexion Client written in OML (OCLC macro language), an offshoot of BASIC and cousin of VBA.
+Macros for use in Connexion Client v.
+3.0, written in OML (OCLC macro language), an offshoot of BASIC and cousin of VBA.